Spefire/MondeArlenor_WEBSITE_VUE/INSTALL.md

 ?
 Use Babel alongside TypeScript (required for modern mode, auto-detected polyfills, transpiling JSX)? `Yes` ?
 Use history mode for router?
 (Requires proper server setup for index fallback in production) `Yes` ?
 Pick a CSS pre-processor (PostCSS, Autoprefixer and CSS Modules are supported by default): `Sass/SCSS (with node-sass)` ?
-Pick a linter / formatter config: `Prettier`
+Pick a linter / formatter config: `ESLint seulement` ?
-?
 Pick additional lint features: `Lint on save`
 ?
 Where do you prefer placing config for Babel, ESLint, etc.? `In dedicated config files` ?
 Save this as a preset for future projects? (y/N) `No`